rachdheer/WeatherShopper/README.md

 Under src/main folder
 - We have 3 class files
-    Home Page
+    - Home Page
-    Checkout Page
+    - Checkout Page
-    Common Methods Page
+    - Common Methods Page

-  All the neccesary page objects and related methods are added to th erepspective pages.
+  All the neccesary page objects and related methods are added to the repspective pages.

 The Testscript is designed under the folder src/test